 With no hurricane to distract me, it was impossible to not think about the houses.
-Only a thin layer of new growth separated me from the first building; a brick barn which loomed ominously over the woods.
+Only a thin layer of new growth separated me from the first building, a brick barn that loomed ominously over the woods.
 Its sight pierced my confidence when I walked past.
-I frequented these woods with the hope to photograph the wildlife; waking up before five to watch the world come alive.
+I frequented these woods with the hope of photographing the wildlife, waking up before five to watch the world come alive.
 The forest bed was blanketed in dry, hay-like vegetation and formed canopies from fallen branches.
-My uncle told me that these woods used to be an old farm, and there was evidence of this; the ground was littered with old farm tools, teapots, and small home utensils, which small trees sometimes pushed out of the earth — such as, unsettlingly enough, a large saw blade.
+My uncle told me that these woods used to be an old farm, and there was evidence of this; the ground was littered with old farm tools, teapots, and small home utensils, which small trees sometimes pushed out of the earth — such as unsettlingly enough, a large saw blade.
 Often, I saw chicken wire strangle the base of trees; one such wire held the skull of a decaying canine.

 The homes that surrounded my uncle’s property made me increasingly anxious.
 I used one of my early mornings to investigate — at least the brick barn.
 I trod carefully across the new growth.
 Shafts of crepuscular rays split the cold mist, revealing the decrepitude of the barn.
 Indeed, it was unused.
 A rusted mechanical hoe, metal shards, and scraps of wood littered the perimeter of the building.
 On closer inspection, the barn’s brick appearance was just mimicry; a thick rubber siding, peeling off from water damage, revealed weather-worn wood.
-Dead vines hugged the building, while pine trees, at a minimum of four years old, found its home around the tin awning.
+Dead vines hugged the building while adolescent pine trees found their home around the tin awning.
 Inside was a thick layer of dirt, pine, wooden planks, and troughs containing only dead birds.

 The barn opened to a hazy chartreuse field; the dew-laden grass and the wings of thousands of insects glowed from the morning light.
 The light revealed the features of another building past the barn; a two-story home, embedded in the forest — its roof bearing multiple holes.
 The first floor, made of layered concrete, was largely intact, however, the rest of the home made of wood had little to no walls.
 The poor structural integrity, made evident by its worrying crepitation, made it a plausible scenario that venturing inside would bring me harm.
 I only briefly ascended to the second floor, however, the roosting hornets above the staircase triggered my immense fear of aggressive, stinging insects, and promptly left the building.

-A hundred feet away, two more houses and a moving truck were thoroughly abandoned on the other side of the field.
+On the other side of the field, a hundred feet away, two more houses and a moving truck were thoroughly abandoned.
 A motley collection of a few dozen fire extinguishers, varying from designs from the 1970s through the 80s, filled the front porch.
-To me, the moving truck in front of the house that still contained boxes filled me with disquiet, as it, along with the frantic state of the places, felt like the owners left in haste.
-I looked up the docket number and could see that the truck was labeled “inactive”, an obvious descriptor, but it left lots to be desired as to why a full rental truck was left here to rust.
+To me, the moving truck in front of the house that still contained boxes filled me with disquiet, as it, along with the frantic state of the houses, felt like the owners left in haste.
+I looked up the docket number and could see that the truck was labeled “inactive,” an obvious descriptor, but it left lots to be desired as to why a full rental truck was left here to rust.

 Like a hazardous yard sale, an impassable admixture of molded home furnishings and rusted tools populated the porches and home interiors.
 Day by day, I took the time to explore each house — five in total.
 On the last day, I came across the anniversary box; it was in a thin building with only a powdering of paint left.
 A warped, wooden door, long since disconnected from the house, rested over the entrance, inviting me to move it aside.
 It was a garage of sorts, with dusted furniture and boxes piled high.
 It felt wrong to explore these houses, so I only documented what I found with photos.

 I discovered the husband written on the plaque died seven years ago.
-He was a professor of contemporary and American literature and dabbled in Greek and Shakespearean plays as both a historical supervisor and director.
-His university had a drive to send funds to support war-stricken Korea and flood relief to Holland, an event locally titled as the de Watersnoodramp, a massive flood that shook the country in 1953.
-He, as the “head of unusual stunts” — whatever that means — headed the shoe-shining efforts to raise money.
+He was a contemporary and American literature professor and dabbled in Greek and Shakespearean plays as both a historical supervisor and director.
+His university had a drive to send funds to support war-stricken Korea and flood relief to Holland, an event locally titled the de Watersnoodramp, a massive flood that shook the country in 1953.
+As the “head of unusual stunts” — whatever that means — he headed the shoe-shining efforts to raise money.
 He quipped that “the status of today’s politician could rise or fall according to the way he shines shoes.”
-I found far less information on his wife, although I discovered more of her entrepreneurial pursuits which involved the abandoned properties, I, forty years later, came across.
+I found far less information on his wife, although I discovered more of her entrepreneurial pursuits, which involved the abandoned properties I came across forty years later.
 The property’s only purpose was to hold a business office address, which dissolved a year after the husband died.